stanislawbartkowski/CivilizationREST/README.md

 | URL | /civdata
 | Request type | GET
 | URL Params | what=5, obligatory
-| Success response | 200
+| Success response | 200 or 204
-| Response data | List of waiting games in JSON format
+| Response data | List of waiting games in JSON format or empty string (code 204) if there is no waiting games
 | Error response | Any other
 | Sample call | curl -X GET "http://localhost:8000/rest/civdata?what=5"